jackyzha0/blog/content/posts/paid-open-source.md

    refactoring, managing dependencies, etc.

    a building from 1850s that's had new rooms, plumbing, and electric wiring added piecemeal over the years

-* creation
-  frequently powered by intrinsic motivation -> "hey i wanna build something cool" fixed "first-copy" costs
-* distribution
-  mostly powered by platforms used by creators (e.g. GitHub, GitLab) low mostly because of supply-side economies of scale
-* maintenance
-  typically fall on creators, but not intrinsically motivated

 ## Funding Open Source